 Science data from VIRCAM is processed by a single recipe, namely vircam_jitter_microstep_process.
 Various other recipes are provided to generate the calibration data essential for instrumental-signature removal.
-A variation of the science recipe, vircam_standard_process, is used on observations of standard fields (which will contain many standard stars) to produce a photometric zeropoint.
-The recipes will work for both the Paranal and Garching pipeline environments, but it is expected that higher-quality results will be obtained at Garching where complete nights of data will be analysed.
+A variation of the science recipe, vircam_standard_process, is used on observations of standard fields (which will contain many standard stars).
+The recipes will work for both the Paranal and Garching pipeline environments, but it is expected that higher-quality results will be obtained at Garching where complete nights of data will be analysed and more recent calibration data will be available.